Blucora Inc. is a leading provider of tax-smart financial solutions that empower people’s goals.

 "Blucora is also achieving additional savings on paper and waste, as jobs aren’t printed until the user authenticates at the device.”

-Future plans include removing the onsite server forcing all users to send print jobs directly to the cloud.
-The next release of HCP will include encryption at rest.
-With the adoption of the new centralised MFP network now gaining traction, the next stage is to remove all remaining desktop printers.
+Future plans include removing the onsite server, forcing all users to send print jobs directly to the cloud.
+With HCP offering encryption at rest and the general adoption of the new centralised MFP network gaining traction, the next stage is to remove all remaining desktop printers.

 Another benefit has been to reduce the helpdesk’s workload.
 “We’re getting four tickets a day across 500 employees and contractors, and it’s typically user errors.
 As soon as our people get comfortable changing their default printer by themselves, we expect to see that figure fall further.”
 David concluded.